-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC), seeks applications for funding to support an entity that will (1) competitively select and fund subawards to support direct services to children and youth who are crime victims impacted by the Nation's drug crisis, and (2) provide technical assistance to the selected subawardees.
-This program furthers the DOJ's mission by enhancing the field's response to young victims of crime and their caregivers and families affected by the drug crisis.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) seeks applications for funding to develop tools and resources for crime victims who have experienced harm as a result of the a criminal justice system error or failure.
+This program furthers the DOJ's mission by improving public safety by supporting victims of crime.